rchikhi/Long-read-assembler-test-cases/README.md

 ### Assemblers and commands

 Exactly the same assemblers, versions and commands as https://github.com/rrwick/Long-read-assembler-comparison/#assemblers-and-commands were used.
+Command lines are in `scripts/run_assemblers.sh`.

 Reads were simulated differently, though.
 We used (PaSS)[https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2901-7], a recently-published PacBio Sequel read simulator.